drivecapital/git-workflow/README.md

 Advanced tools like [`git cherry-pick`][Cherry-picking commits] can help pull bug fixes or refactors from larger branches into their own standalone pull requests.

+### Tell a linear story

+The development process is messy and non-linear.
+We often iterate to a solution with false starts along the way, but reviewers care more about where we ended than the roundabout way we got there.

+The ideal pull request tells a linear story where each commit is a logical step.
+The reviewer doesn't need to know that we wrote a serializer, then we started building the client, then we realized we missed a serializer field, oh and then we found a typo in a variable name.
+Alternatively, finishing a feature and then leaving one "big bang" commit at the end leaves the reviewer to find their own way through how it works.
+When each commit is a logical step, we can guide the reviewer through the implementation.

+When we have un-committed changes in a file that we want to commit as multiple steps, we can [commit only part of a file][Committing only part of a file] to pick changes for each commit.

+If we want to go back and tweak a step that was already committed, we can [fix up a prior commit][Fixing prior commits] by combining more added and removed lines into the original commit.

+If we're done working but decide the story makes more sense with the steps in a different order, we can [re-order commits][Re-ordering commits].

+If we realize a commit does too many different things, we can [split it up][Splitting up commits] into individual commits.

 ## Advanced usage

 ### Reverting a pull request